trypanosomatics/The-Chagas-Disease-Antigen-and-Epitope-Atlas/README.md

 By default this code will use the test datasets present in the **test_data** directory included in this repository.

-Prefixes in the filenames and folder names in the repository are there simply to indicate grouping and order.
+Prefixes in the filenames and folder names in the repository are there simply to indicate grouping and order of execution.

 The antigenicity analysis example for a subset of 20 proteins can be performed by running in UNIX into the main folder of this repository (the folder containing all the ```.R``` scripts):
 ```